Neldv/LSA-assignment/README.md

 # LSA-assignment

 First, we're going to read in the data and look at the first 20 columns.
-We also ask for the class of the input per column, as this is quite important for further processing.
+We also ask for the columns names and the class of the input per column, as this is quite important for further processing.

 ```{r}
 library(tidyverse)